 Market manipulation can occur in various forms.
-Executing transactions under certain circumstances can be an act of manipulation, while even the placing of orders or executing transactions under false pretences as well as the mere dissemination of incorrect or misleading information can constitute manipulation.
+On the one hand, executing transactions under certain conditions can be an act of manipulation, while in other cases even the placing of orders of the execution of transactions under false pretences, as well as the mere dissemination of incorrect or misleading information, or input data for the calculation of a benchmark may all constitute manipulation.

-- give, or are likely to give, false or misleading signals as to the supply of, demand for or price of financial instruments; or
+- give, or are likely to give, false or misleading signals as to the supply of, demand for, or price of, a financial instrument; or

-- influence the price of one or more financial instruments in such a way that an abnormal or artificial price level is reached.
+- influence the price of one or several financial instruments in such a way that a price level is secured at an abnormal or artificial level.

-The dissemination, via the media, of information, rumours or news that send out false or misleading signals about financial instruments to the market is also defined as market manipulation.
+Furthermore, the dissemination of information, rumours or news through the media that gives false or misleading signals with regard to a financial instrument in the market, also constitutes market manipulation.

-- securing a dominant market position, which has the effect of fixing, directly or indirectly, buy and sell prices or creating other unfair trading conditions;
+- The securing of a dominant position with the effect of directly or indirectly fixing purchase or sale prices or other unfair trading conditions

-- buying or selling financial instruments at the close of the market with the consequence of misleading investors acting on the basis of closing Prices;
+- The buying and selling of financial instruments at the closing of the market, with the effect that investors acting on the basis of the closing price are mislead

-- taking advantage of access to the media by expressing an opinion about a financial instrument and subsequently profiting from the impact on the price of that instrument.
+- Exploiting access to the media by making a statement about a financial instrument and then subsequently taking advantage of the effects of the statement on the price of this financial instrument